amirezafahimi/Products/README.md

 - Display a list of products fetched from the FakeStore API.
 - Allow users to search for products by title.
 - Cache the last fetched products for offline mode.
-- MVVM architecture for separation of concerns.
+- CLEAN architecture for separation of concerns.
-- Kotlin Flow for asynchronous data streams.
 - Jetpack Compose for building the UI.